pooltogether/v4-docs/docs/guides/ClaimingPrizes.md

 [APIs - Subgraphs](../api/subgraphs/index.md)

-Make sure to filter out any accounts who have `autoClaimDisabled` set to `true`.

 ### 2. Compute Winning Tiers

 To compute whether an account won you can call `isWinner(address vault, address account, uint8 tier, uint32 prizeIndex)` on the Prize Pool contract.
 The function returns `true` if the user won that prize for that tier.